-Your last day at the school site is Wednesday April 27, 2011 (AUs last day of class).
+Your last day at the school site is Friday May 1, 2015 (AUs last day of class).
 You are not to complete the internship before this date.
 If makeup days are necessary discuss this with your cooperating teacher and university supervisor as soon as possible.

 Continue to assist your cooperating teacher and observe other teachers in the building.
-Reflect on your observations in your journal.
-Ensure that all necessary forms are completed and signed by both you and your cooperating teacher, including the Verification of 70 days form: Final evaluation, and Verification of university supervisor observation documentation.
+Ensure that all necessary forms are completed and signed by both you and your cooperating teacher, including the Verification of internship days form: Final evaluation, and Verification of university supervisor observation documentation.

 Conduct a laboratory or storeroom safety audit or check of your school's laboratory facility (See check-sheet from laboratory safety workshop).
 Conduct other professional experiences such as planning a field trip, calling parents, creating a substitute folder, calculating final grades, or other.
-Your cooperating teacher will know best how to "put you to work" with experiences of work that science teachers must learn to do
+Your cooperating teacher will know best how to "put you to work" with experiences of work that science teachers must learn to do.